usnistgov/CastVoteRecords/index.md

 constitutes an intentional ballot selection made by the voter.
-Each device in the jurisdiction must also be programmed with election specific information for the polling place that it will be used in, so the scanners can apply that polling place's election rules to the detected marks.
+Each device in the jurisdiction must also be programmed with election specific information for the polling place that it will be used in, so the scanners can apply that polling place’s election rules to the detected marks.
 Scanners may perform interpretation based on a number of different factors, including:

   - A scanner may flag marks as being marginal, that is not meeting the criteria for validity, and therefore not counting those marks.

   - Voters may vote for more than the allowable number of options (overvote) and the scanner must know not to count *any* of the selections made by the voter for that particular contest.

   - Likewise, voters may undervote a contest, and the scanner must record that the contest was undervoted.
 The marked selections are still counted.

   - The scanner must be programmed to tabulate the voter marks according to the voting method in place for a particular contest.

   - A scanner may create indirect selections in the case of straight party voting where a voter can decide to vote for all candidates of a particular party by making a single straight-party selection at the top of the ballot.

   - A scanner may invalidate voter marks in the case of straight party voting where a voter selects the straight party choice but votes for the other party in various contests.
 Depending on local election rules, the votes in those contests or the entire ballot could be